mandemmike/AI-PASS/README.md

 ### Confusion Matrix for gender feature

-The confusion matrix is without normalization, meaning that it is created on predictions from the test dataset.
-Blue cells indicate the true prediction for that gender class while white colors given the indication for the level of true positive rates
+The below confusion matrix are without normalization, meaning that it is created on predictions from the test dataset.

+Blue cells indicate the true prediction for the related gender classes while white colors give the indication for the level of true positive rates (towards incorrectly predicted data) in the related columns.

-(towards incorrectly predicted data) in the related columns. i.e. the total number of test dataset is 4742 and for the gender class female 1965 predictions was correct while the true values hold the same, on the other hand, 288 predictions predicted incorrectly.
-In total, it would be accurate to say that 2183 + 1965 = 4148 predictions was correct while 588 of them predicted inccorectly.
+If we take the gender confusion matrix below as an example; the total number of test dataset is 4742 and for the gender class female 1965 predictions was correct while the true values hold the same, on the other hand, 288 predictions predicted incorrectly (Positive rates are male).
+In total, it would be accurate to say that 2183 + 1965 = 4148 predictions was correctly predicted while 588 of them predicted incorrectly.

 <img src="./ModelTrainingService/metrics_figures/Conf_Mtrx_gender.png" width="400" height="300" align="center"><br>

 ### Confusion Matrix for age feature

+Considering age confusion matrix, predictions without normalization resulted as below. age groups/classes 0-24 and 25-49 has the right predictions, that is to say; true positive rates and false positive rates are holding for the classes 0-24 and 25-49 while i.e. there were 19 predictions for the class 25-49 when true values belong to the class 75-99.
+Age classification can give better predictions with given enough data points for the classes.

 <img src="./ModelTrainingService/metrics_figures/Conf_Mtrx_age.png" width="400" height="300" align="center"><br>